vivien/i3blocks-contrib/cpu_util_detailed/README.md

 **report_time** - time for gathering CPU statistics, refer to man(1) mpstat.
 If not set, determined based on **interval**: for 'repeat' and '-2' set to 5, for less or equal 2 set to 1, for more than 2 set to **interval** - 1.
 This can be used to determine blocklet refresh interval with **interval** set to 'repeat' or '-2'.

 **stats** - a space separated list of stats to be displayed in the desired order.
 Names are as per man(1) mpstat -u option without a '%' symbol.
 Full list: usr nice sys iowait irq soft steal guest gnice idle total.
-Defailt is 'usr nice sys iowait'.
+Default is 'usr nice sys iowait'.
 You may want to add e.g. 'guest' if you're running virtual machines.

 Colors of relevant stats: